Professionally Managed by

 Call NBPD immediately when you see something suspicious or when you need the police to respond to a current situation.

 A trend we have seen lately involves reports of fraud and scams that started on social media (most commonly Facebook).
-Here's a link to an article from the Federal Trade Commission (FTC) on scams that start on social media: CLICK HERE Check it out for more information on how common these scams are and the methods these scammers use.
+Here's a link to an article from the Federal Trade Commission (FTC) on scams that start on social media: CLICK HERE.

 · Limit who can see your posts and information on social media.
 All platforms collect information about you from your activities on social media but visit your privacy settings to set some restrictions.